Government Commercial Function

 The Government Commercial Function (GCF) is made up of commercial professionals and supported by colleagues from a variety of disciplines.
 They are connected through knowledge-sharing systems and common operating standards.

 Most of the function (about three-quarters) sits in government departments and delivers the commercial strategy for their particular department.
-The rest sit in either the Crown Commercial Service (CCS), which buys common goods and services, or the Central Commercial Teams in Cabinet Office, who support commercial capability, market intelligence and strategic supplier relationship management, complex transactions and continuous improvement.
+The rest sit in either the Government Commercial Agency (GCA), which buys common goods and services, or the Central Commercial Teams in Cabinet Office, who support commercial capability, market intelligence and strategic supplier relationship management, complex transactions and continuous improvement.

 Commercial staff play a crucial role in delivering the priorities of the government.
 Across central government, around £50 billion is spent each year buying goods and services, with the demand for public services growing more complex in needs and scale year by year.
 New service models are driven by changes in technology, lessons learnt, and rising public expectations.
 These often require commercial input and collaboration between multiple public organisations.